Overland-DX/band-selector/README.md

  */
 const SHOW_LOOP_BUTTON = true;

 /**
  * Show/hide the start ↔ end frequency range display under the main frequency.
  */
 const SHOW_BAND_RANGE = true;

 /**
+ * Enable a button to toggle between 9kHz and 10kHz steps on the MW band.
+ * The button only appears when the MW band is active.
+ */
+const ENABLE_MW_STEP_TOGGLE = true;

+/**
  * Enable/disable the new "Tune Step" feature.